Dany511/Dany5_portfolio/README.md

   In this project, I have created a Machine Learning model which predicts the housing prices of california.This is a project from my PG-AI Data science with Python course.
   I performed Data Preprocessing which includes Importing all the crucial libraries,Importing the dataset, Missing values imputation, Encoding the categorical data.
   Performed Data Splitting 80% of the total data as Training Dataset and 20% of the total data as Testing dataset.Performed Data Standardization using StandardScaler
-  Performed Model Training and Model Testing using LinearRegression.Used MSE as metrics to evaluate the model.
+  Performed Model Training and Model Testing using LinearRegression,I was able to get this model to achieve a MSE value of 69710.1 which is good because the values of housing       prices are way large than the MSE.